 ... at Holy Child Community School, Pearse Street, Sallynoggin in the School's PE Hall at the back of the school.

-We are going to have two sessions of 45 minutes each (6.45pm-7.30pm and 7.30pm-8.15pm).
+We have two sessions of 45 minutes each (6.45pm-7.30pm and 7.30pm-8.15pm).
 Please ensure that your child arrives promptly for training, so that they can get the most benefit out of these slightly shorter sessions.

 If your child is competing in Cross Country, they are very welcome to continue to train in Kilbogget on Wednesday evenings if they prefer, and will be accommodated in another age group.